What is the total credit load for the program?

 Can I take a prerequisite course at a community college?

-You are required to take all courses at Caldwell College upon admission.
+You are required to take all courses at Caldwell University upon admission.
 However, if you need to take a course that isn’t being offered in that semester, you can request permission to take the course at another institution.
 Your written request should be given to the Nursing Department Director.
 The forms can be obtained from the Office of the Registrar.

 May I attend summer school and is it required?